windytan/stereodemux/README.md

 ## Usage

-This program should be used via UNIX pipes:
+This program reads and writes S16_LE samples via standard streams: single-channel input, stereo output.

     ./demux -r <samplerate> [-R samplerate_out] [-d time_constant_μs] [-g gain_db]

     -r   Input sample rate (Hz).

     -R   Output sample rate (Hz).
+Must be less than or equal to the input sample rate.
          The default is to use the input rate.

     -g   Additional output gain (dB).
 Beware of clipping.
 6 dB means doubled amplitude;
          or you could give an amplitude ratio instead by adding an 'x'.